edgarcosta/crystalline_obstruction/README.md

 In practice, this gives rigorous upper bounds on the:
  - middle geometric Picard number of a given projective hypersurface;
  - the geometric Picard number of a Jacobian; or
- - the dimension of the geometric endomorphism algebra of a Jacobian by working (see examples below).
+ - the dimension of the geometric endomorphism algebra of a Jacobian.

+See examples below.

 For more details see: